akka/akka-grpc/docs/src/main/paradox/binary-compatibility.md

 # Binary compatibility

+If possible we recommend using Akka gRPC directly from your downstream projects, and share protocols among projects by distributing the .proto service definition rather than creating libraries that contain generated code.
+However, in some cases it can be convenient to use Akka gRPC in a library project.

 Conflicting versions in transitive dependencies can make upgrading a painful exercise.

-To make this easier, starting with version 1.0.0 Akka gRPC provides binary compatibility.
+To make this easier, starting with version 1.0.0 Akka gRPC provides binary compatibility for the runtime library within each major version.
 This means if you use a library that in turn uses Akka gRPC, it should be possible to use that library with any newer version of Akka gRPC as well (with the exceptions listed below).

-This is especially relevant if you depend on one library that depends on Akka gRPC version 'A', and another library that depends on Akka gRPC version 'B': due to binary compatibility, you can simply choose the lastest version of Akka gRPC and use both libraries with that.
+This is especially relevant if you depend on one library that depends on Akka gRPC version 'A', and another library that depends on Akka gRPC version 'B': due to binary compatibility, you can simply choose the latest version of Akka gRPC and use both libraries with that.

 ## Limitations

+No binary compatibility is guaranteed between major versions.

 ### New features